wrmay/cloudmaker/README.md

 #Overview#
-Cloudbuilder provisions your Digital Ocean script based on a JSON cloud definition.
+Cloudmaker provisions your Digital Ocean script based on a JSON cloud definition.
 Provisioning is idempotent so if there is a failure part of the way through provisioning, it can be run again without harm.